 You can play a role in conserving water by becoming conscious of the amount of water your household is using, and by looking for ways to use less whenever you can.
 It is not hard to conserve water.
 Conservation tips include: 1) Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
 So get a run for your money and run it only when full; 2) Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
-Fix it up and you can save almost 6,000 gallons per year; 3) Check your toilets for leaks by putting a few drops of food coloring in the tank.
+Fix it and you can save almost 6,000 gallons per year; 3) Check your toilets for leaks by putting a few drops of food coloring in the tank.
 Watch for a few minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
-Fix it and you save more than 30,000 gallons a year; 4) Use your water meter to detect hidden leaks.
 Simply turn off all taps and water-using appliances.
 Then check the meter after 15 minutes.
 If it moved, you have a leak; 5) Do not let the water run while brushing your teeth and rinse your mouth with a glass of water.
 You will save over one gallon of water each time you brush; and 6) Take shallow baths and short showers.

 SYSTEM IMPROVEMENTS: The Village of Ossining is committed to constantly improving and maintaining its water system.
-During 2018, we completed 90% of the design of the Indian Brook Water Filtration Plant and anticipate construction to begin by the end of 2019.
+During 2020, we completed 95% of the design of the Indian Brook Water Filtration Plant and anticipate construction to begin by Spring 2022.
 This will be a multi-year Capital Project and is designed to meet the needs of Ossining residents for years to come, based on the projections of the Comprehensive Plan.
-Last year, we performed our filter surveillance program and followed through with all required filter media preventative maintenance.
-We also completed the remaining 60% installation of a new water main on Gordon Avenue.
+In 2020, we performed our filter surveillance program and followed through with all required filter media preventative maintenance.
+We also started retrofitting our water storage tanks with recirculation systems to degas potential Disinfectant Byproducts that might accumulate.
+This will continue in 2021.

 In 2018, the Village started an aggressive lead service line replacement program.
 We replaced over 50 lead services.
 We will continue this program for an additional four years until all Village-owned lead service lines have been replaced.

-In 2019, we will continue our leak detection program for unaccounted water loss and continue the NYC Water Demand Management Plan.
+In 2021, we will continue our leak detection program for unaccounted water loss and continue the New York City Water Demand Management Plan.